Sexual harassment is rife in Kenyan newsrooms, a Mail & Guardian investigation can reveal.

 Conversations with leading women journalists, both on and off the record, reveal that these incidents are far from isolated.

 A senior journalist currently with the Standard Media Group recalls the day when a senior journalist made a pass at her, while she was working for a different employer.
+It was late at night and they were driving from Naivasha to Nakuru.
+When the journalist refused his advances, he became irritable and dumped her on the side of the road.

 “When I made my stand clear, he got prickly and pushed me out of his car.
 He sped off, leaving me by the roadside.
 I did not have any single shilling in my pocket and my phone battery had died.
 I stayed on the road crying, wondering what to do.
 Eventually, I was picked by a good Samaritan who dropped me home.
 Three years later I cannot stand seeing or talking to him [the journalist],” she said.